simeononsecurity/simeononsecurity.ch/content/articles/top-homelab-content-creators-connect-explore/index.en.md

 Building connections within the homelab community amplifies your learning and sharing experiences.
 Here's how to forge these connections:

 ### 1. Reddit Homelab Community
-   - The [r/homelab](https://www.reddit.com/r/homelab) subreddit buzzes with enthusiasts sharing setups, seeking advice, and showcasing achievements.
+   - The [r/homelab](https://www.reddit.com/r/homelab) subreddit buzzes with enthusiasts sharing setups, seeking advice, and showing achievements.
 Engage in discussions to learn from diverse experiences.

 ### 2. Online Forums and Discord Servers
    - Platforms like the [Homelab Discord](https://discord.com/invite/homelab), the [CyberSentinels Discord](https://discord.gg/CYVe2CyrXk) and forums like [ServeTheHome](https://forums.servethehome.com/index.php) offer real-time conversations, troubleshooting assistance, and collaborative projects.